 To be considered into a programme of study, applicants must possess the minimum entry requirements and meet the conditions of entry for the programmes.
-The entry requirements must be taken from only ONE (1) examination sitting.

-Meeting the minimum entry requirements does not necessarily guarantee a place of Admission.
+Meeting the minimum entry requirements does not necessarily guarantee a place of admission.
 Admission to the University College would depend on the applicant’s academic standing, programme selection and competition amongst applicants.
 Selection for admission to any programme/campus is at the sole discretion of the University College.

-Certain programmes may require applicants to have a minimum CGPA, MUET, undergo a Qualifying Test, submission of portfolio and/or an interview.
+Some programmes may require applicants to have a minimum CGPA, MUET, undergo a Qualifying Test, submission of portfolio and/or an interview.

 Applicants must not have been involved in any disciplinary cases.
 Ex-students who were required to leave the programme due to disciplinary action may NOT be re-admitted into the University College.